 Product Description

-SEE MORE PREHISTORIC ATERIAN TOOLS
+SEE MORE PREHISTORIC MIDDLE STONE AGE TOOLS

 This incredibly rare African Middle Stone Age artifact is a TURTLEBACK BIFACE HAND AXE.
 It was found on an exposed Middle Paleolithic site in the Northwest Sahara Desert in association with several flake tools of the same period and make.
 It dates to the Middle Stone Age (MSA), between 280,000 and 50,000 years ago.
 Coming from our personal "BEST OF THE BEST" private collection that we had built over 22 years of extensive international travel, this was one of only THREE Middle Stone Age Africa hand axe bifaces, this being THE FINEST TURTLEBACK biface hand axe in our entire collection.
 Over the years, we had been setting aside the absolute finest examples of African Middle Stone Age tools that we acquired.
 Today, you just do not find specimens like this and we enjoyed the collection but now, it is now time to let someone else be their proud steward.
 This collection fills just one large Riker box display flat so once they are gone, these will be gone forever.